-As with any casino game, there is a basketful of myths and beliefs surrounding slots.
-While many people believe these, the majority of these are based on misconceptions that should be taken with a pinch of salt
+As with any casino game, there is a basketful of gambling myths surrounding slots.
+While many believe these, the majority are based on misconceptions that should be taken with a pinch of salt.

-Here are some of the most popular slots myths that are nothing more than fallacies:
+Here are some of the most popular gambling myths about slots that are nothing more than fallacies:

 1. Payout Percentages can be Easily Changed

-Many people believe that a casino can change the payout rate of a machine by simply clicking one switch.
-However, this is not the case since the payout percentage is part of the game software that is installed when a device gets manufactured.
+Many people believe that casinos can change the payout rate of a machine by simply pressing a button.
+However, this is not the case since the payout percentage is part of the game software installed by the developers when a device is manufactured.

-These settings are complicated to change, and one would need to file paperwork, should they wish to alter these.
+These settings are complicated to change, and the operator must file paperwork should they wish to alter these.
 Additionally, most machines use random number generators to ensure all outputs are fair and random.

 2. Jackpots Are Due

-There is a misconception that if a slot hasn’t paid in a very long time, it is due for a jackpot.
-However, slots don’t function like this.
+There is a misconception that if a slot hasn’t paid out a winning in a very long time, it is due for a jackpot.
+In reality, slots don’t function like this.
 Their results are random, and you might have two jackpots spun one after the other, or it might take 2,000 turns between two grand prizes.

-Once again, winning combinations for jackpots are governed by the random number generating algorithms, which means that it is impossible to predict when the next one will occur.
+Once again, winning combinations for jackpots are governed by random number-generating algorithms, which means it is impossible to predict when the next one will occur.
 As a result, jackpots can never be due or depend on a specific sequence.

 3. Payouts Occur in Specific Cycles

-Another fallacy is that slot games are programmed to pay smaller winnings over a defined number of turns before paying out the jackpot.
-The fact is that each turn is an individual event and spins are not related to one another.
+Another gambling myth is that slot games are programmed to pay smaller winnings over a defined number of turns before paying out the jackpot.
+The fact is that each turn is an individual event, and spins are not related to one another.

 4. That Was My Jackpot

-You might have experienced a situation where you were playing on a slot machine and, after leaving it, the next person who played there hit the jackpot.
-This might make you feel a bit irritated and make you believe that you if you stuck around a bit longer, you would have won.
+You might have experienced a situation where you were playing a slot machine and, after leaving it, the next person who played there hit the jackpot.
+This might leave you feeling a bit irritated by believing that if you stuck around a bit longer, you would have won.
 However, this is not the case.

 The random number generator in slots continues to operate even when the reels are not turning.
 As a result, it is more important when you sit at the reels than what turn you take on the machine.